examplia/balance/wiki/guides/About.md

 ## About This Wiki

 This wiki serves as a comprehensive resource for weapon rebalancing proposals and new weapon concepts for Typical Colors 2.
-Our goal is to improve game balance, enhance weapon viability, and introduce innovative mechanics that could potentially enrich the gameplay experience.

 ### Our Mission
 - **Balance Improvement**: Identify and address weapon imbalances across all classes